-Businesses everywhere want to ensure that their content marketing efforts churn out profits, website views, and customers.
+Businesses everywhere want to ensure that their content marketing drives sales, website views, and loyal customers.
 With so many different marketing strategies available, there’s a seemingly endless supply of ways to keep customers engaged and educated.

 However, how does content marketing help a business in the long run?
 Marketing efforts can surely bring in many interested consumers initially but potentially dwindle the longer you’re in business.